M&As: Your Team Is Watching You. Closely.

-Across those experiences, one consistent pattern has stood out.
-The market strategy, logistics, and business opportunities behind the deal usually get the lion’s share of the attention.
-Despite best intentions, the human dynamics inside the organization tend to receive far less.
+The market strategy, logistics, and business opportunities behind the deal almost always command the lion's share of attention.
+The human dynamics inside the organization, despite best intentions, tend to receive far less.

 When an M&A is announced, or even a private equity ownership change, leaders naturally focus on the main points of the update.
 The strategy, client impact, integration plans, and eventually, all the operational changes.
 "We are doing this because of ABC.
 It's good for us due to XYZ.
 For now, it will be business as usual."